 Our audit was conducted for the purpose of forming an opinion on the Delaware Water Pollution Control Revolving Loan Fund's basic financial statements.
-Information for the sub-funds that comprise the Fund (Federal Administrative Fund, Capital Reserve Loan Fund, and Nonfederal Administrative Fund) presented in the statements of net position on page 9 and the statements of revenues, expenses and changes in net position on page 10 as of and for the years To: Shawn M. Garvin, Secretary Department of Natural Resources and Environmental Control Delaware Water Pollution Control Revolving Loan Fund ended June 30, 2019 and 2018, together referred to as supplemental information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Information for the sub-funds that comprise the Fund (Federal Administrative Fund, Capital Reserve Loan Fund, and Nonfederal Administrative Fund) presented in the statements of net position on page 9 and the statements of revenues, expenses and changes in net position on page 10 as of and for the years ended June 30, 2020 and 2019, together referred to as supplemental information are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 The supplemental information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental information is fairly stated in all material respects in relation to the basic financial statements as a whole.